Marcus Pettersson

-Marcus Karl Gustav Pettersson (born 8 May 1996) is a Swedish professional ice hockey defenceman for the Vancouver Canucks of the National Hockey League (NHL).
+Marcus Karl Gustav Pettersson (born 8 May 1996) is a Swedish professional ice hockey player who is a defenceman for the New York Rangers of the National Hockey League (NHL).

 Early life

 Pettersson was born on 8 May 1996, in Skellefteå, Sweden.
 He is the son of Daniel Pettersson, who played for Skellefteå AIK for 14 seasons.

 Playing career

 SHL

 Pettersson made his Swedish Hockey League (SHL) debut playing with Skellefteå AIK during the 2013–14 season.

 Anaheim Ducks

-Pettersson was selected by the Anaheim Ducks in the second round (38th overall) of the 2014 NHL entry draft.
+Pettersson was selected by the Anaheim Ducks in the second round, 38th overall, of the 2014 NHL entry draft.

 On 13 June 2015, Pettersson was signed to a three-year, entry-level contract by the Anaheim Ducks.

 Pettersson began the 2017–18 season playing for the San Diego Gulls of the American Hockey League.
 He was called up to the NHL on 21 February 2018, and he recorded his first NHL goal on 4 March, in a 6–3 win against the Chicago Blackhawks.